-Each reported risk is categorised, assessed by the risk owners, and reviewed by the Risk Management Group.
-Key risk developments are periodically reported to the Senior Leadership Team, the Audit and Risk Committee and the Board.
+reviewed by the Risk Management Group.
+Key risk developments are Each reported risk is categorised, assessed by the risk owners, and periodically reported to the Senior Leadership Team, the Audit and Risk Committee and the Board.

-INTERNAL CONTROL ACTIVITIES
+NTERNAL CONTROL ACTIVITIES

 Satellite operations